Gagged (EP): Release and promotion

+Sidecar Records and Producer Entertainment Group released Gagged on June 30, 2015, on digital outlets such as the iTunes Store and streaming services.
+It was later credited as being released through Violet Chachki LLC.
+The EP has appeared on three US Billboard charts, peaking at number 11 on the Top Dance Albums chart, and number 48 on the Independent Albums and the Heatseekers Albums charts.
+In 2025, Violet said she had forgotten about her older music and had considered removing some of her songs from Spotify.
+Bernardo Sim of Out wrote she may not identify with the "freak-in-the-sheets" persona for "Bettie".

+Singles

-"Bettie" was made available as Gaggeds lead single on June 2, 2015.
-The song was supported by a music video, which had premiered the previous day.
-The top three finalists of RuPaul's Drag Races seventh season—Violet, Ginger Minj, and Pearl—had released music videos for their singles on the same day.
+"Bettie" was released as Gaggeds lead single on June 2, 2015, and was supported by a music video that premiered the previous day.
+The top-three finalists of RuPaul's Drag Races seventh season—Violet, Ginger Minj, and Pearl—released music videos for their singles on the same day.
 Michael Serrato directed the video for "Bettie", which begins in a kitchen with Violet styled as what Tiffany Frandsen described as a "bored but sensual Donna Reed".
-The tone shifts in the song's chorus, as Violet sexually dominates two young men and uses erotic electrostimulation on them.
-The fashion changes to chains, spikes, jockstraps, codpieces, leather and latex clothing.
-Tommy Lee is not in the video, but Pearl appears in a French maid uniform.
-Violet wanted the video to explore dualities with sexual fetishism, and she was inspired by how Bettie Page stopped modeling to be a born-again Christian.
+The tone shifts in the song's chorus as Violet sexually dominates two young men and uses erotic electrostimulation on them.
+Violet wanted the video to explore dualities in sexual fetishism, and was inspired by the way Bettie Page stopped modeling to become a born-again Christian.
+Music critics named "Bettie" as one of the best songs by a RuPaul's Drag Race contestant.
+Andy Emitt praised the single and its music video for challenging typical depictions of sexuality, especially by having a femme, genderqueer person as the dominant.

-Sidecar Records and Producer Entertainment Group released Gagged on June 30, 2015, on digital marketplaces, such as the iTunes Store, and streaming services.
-It was later credited as being made available through Violet Chachki LLC.
-The EP has appeared on three US Billboard charts, peaking at number 11 on the Top Dance Albums chart and number 48 on both the Independent Albums and the Heatseekers Albums charts.

 "Vanguard" was promoted as Gaggeds second single on June 30, 2015.
-In the music video, which was also directed by Serrato, Violet is targeted by transphobic men at a fast-food restaurant and customers help her to fight against them.
-The video was inspired by an incident in which Violet was harassed in an Australian McDonald's, although she clarified that it did not involve physical confrontation.
-Scenes are interspersed of Violet doing a striptease as part of an aerial silk performance and appearing topless while wearing lingerie and fetish wear, sometimes with prosthetic breasts.
-In 2025, Violet said that she has forgotten about her older music and has considered removing some of her songs from Spotify.
+In the music video, which was also directed by Serrato, transphobic men target Violet at a fast-food restaurant, and customers help her fight against them.
+The video was inspired by an incident in which Violet was harassed in an Australian McDonald's, although she said it did not involve a physical confrontation.
+Scenes depicting the incident are interspersed with scenes showing Violet stripteasing as part of an aerial silk performance, which was highlighted in reviews.